solve-coagulate/lispfun/README.md

 Running without a file starts an interactive REPL.
 Executing `run.py` directly (`python lispfun/run.py`) will fail because it relies on relative imports.

+The REPL supports command history if Python's `readline` module is available.
+Use the up and down arrow keys to navigate through previous inputs, similar to the bash shell.